Q. What is Virtual Virginia (VVA)?

 Q. Who teaches Virtual Virginia courses?

-A. Virtual Virginia has both full-time and adjunct instructors who are Virginia-licensed, highly qualified, have experience in distance learning, and reside throughout the Commonwealth.
+A. Virtual Virginia has both full-time and adjunct instructors who are Virginia-licensed, highly qualified, and have experience/training in distance learning.
 Virtual Virginia provides appropriate professional development training in specific content areas and best practices of online instruction.

 Q. What are the responsibilities of the school and school division?